 I do things like Tai chi, and I say to myself, “Come on, accept it.
 Accept that your house is full of broken things and your shirt is on backwards.
 You are an idiot.”

 So you’re a follower of Eastern philosophy?

-I do have a kind of Buddhist perception, although I’m not practicing.
-Because of tai chi, I studied with a sifu—a master—and read a lot about Buddhism.
+I do have a kind of Buddhist perception, although I’m not practising.
+Because of Tai chi, I studied with a Sifu – a master – and read a lot about Buddhism.
 I also have a lot of Native American friends.
 I always salvage hope from them, because they understand how all things are connected; that there’s an energy running through us and everything on Earth.
 I really appreciate this, because the planet is going to hell.
 We’re overpopulated, and nature is starting to deal with that.
 It will wipe out most of us.

 Are you afraid of death?